Two university students among three killed in Nottingham knife and van attacks - KTVZ

 Tributes have poured in for the three victims: Webber, Kumar and Coates.

-“Complete devastation is not enough to describe our pain and loss at the senseless murder of our son,” Webber’s family said Wednesday in a statement to the PA Media news agency.
+“Complete devastation is not enough to describe our pain and loss at the senseless murder of our son,” Webber’s family said Wednesday in a statement shared by Nottinghamshire Police.
+“His brother is bereft beyond belief.”

+Webber, from Taunton, England, was a talented young cricketer who was studying history, according to the statement.

-“Barnaby Philip John Webber was a beautiful, brilliant, bright young man, with everything in life to look forward to,” they added.
+“Barnaby Philip John Webber was a beautiful, brilliant, bright young man, with everything in life to look forward to,” his family said.

-“At 19 he was just at the start of his journey into adulthood and was developing into a wonderful young man,” said the family, from Taunton, England.
+“At 19 he was just at the start of his journey into adulthood and was developing into a wonderful young man,” the family added.

 Bishops Hull Cricket Club, Webber’s local team where he had played since 2021, also released a statement following the news, calling him a “dear friend and teammate” and inviting members of the public to leave flowers for him at the club.